List of alien races in DC Comics: Tribunes

 The Tribunes of Gallo are a race alleged to be even older than the Guardians of the Universe.
 They formed the Galactic Tribunal, an organization devoted to studying the immutable laws of creation, and dedicated to judging and punishing those who violate those laws.
 Led by Tribunal-Prime, with enforcers called the Tribunal Guardsmen.

 Trogkian Mammoths

 The Trogkian Mammoths are giant mammoth-like creatures whose stampedes terrorized the primitive world of Trogk.
-Moose of the Sinestro Corps is one of these creatures.
+Moose of the Sinestro Corps is a Trogkian Mammoth.

 Trombusans

 The Trombusans of Trombus are a race of humanoid aliens technologically and societally on par with Earth.
 Trombus is protected by the Hyper-Family, a group of humanoid aliens with Kryptonian-like abilities which they gained under a "red sun".
 The Hyper-Family are the only survivors of a nameless Krypton-like world.
 They are Hyperman, Hyperwoman, Hyperboy (Kirk Quentin), and Klypso the Hyperdog.

-Trombusans in other media

-Trombus was mentioned in the Supergirl episode "Truth, Justice and the American Way", and is where the former prison guard of Fort Rozz turned vigilante called the Master Jailer originates from.

 Trontians

 The Trontians are a race of amorphous amoeba-like aliens capable of joining into a collective biological mass.
 They also possess the ability to store large amounts of energy.